-Effective June 30, 2005, the Board implemented the provisions of GASB Statement No. 40 - Deposit and Investment Risk Disclosures.
-The unaudited financial statements as of June 30, 2009 and 2008 have disclosures pertaining to STIP's exposure to credit risk, custodial credit risk, concentration of credit risk, interest rate risk, and legal and credit risk.
+Effective June 30, 2005, the State of Montana Board of Investments implemented the provisions of GASB Statement No. 40 - Deposit and Investment Risk Disclosures.
+The unaudited financial statements as of June 30, 2010 and 2009 have disclosures pertaining to STIP's exposure to credit risk, custodial credit risk, concentration of credit risk, interest rate risk, and legal and credit risk.